 The Successor Agency's net OPEB liability (asset) is measured as the total OPEB liability, less the OPEB plan's fiduciary net position.
-The net OPEB liability (asset) is measured as of June 30, 2022, and the total OPEB liability used to calculation the net OPEB liability (asset) was determined by an actuarial valuation as of June 30, 2021 rolled forward to June 30, 2022 using standard update procedures.
+The net OPEB liability (asset) is measured as of June 30, 2023, and the total OPEB liability used to calculate the net OPEB liability (asset) was determined by an actuarial valuation as of June 30, 2023.